-The fuse/phase detector senses input line voltage on each phase and continuity of each fuse.
+The input/phase detector senses input line voltage on each phase and continuity of input fuses or circuit breaker.
 Upon detection of a problem, the control board is signaled to shutdown the system.
 The control board, which is referenced to earth ground, contains optically isolated amplifiers to sense output voltage and current.
 This circuitry allows the output to be referenced ± 1000 Vdc above earth ground.